qupath/qupath-docs/docs/reference/building.rst

 Open the QuPath source directory in a command prompt
 ====================================================

-One way to do this is to go back to GitHub Desktop and choose :menuselection:`Repository --> Open in Command Prompt`
+One way to do this is to go back to GitHub Desktop and choose :menuselection:`Repository --> Open in Command Prompt`.

 .. admonition::
   Installing Git or not?